-All terracing must be in sound condition and must comply with the requirements of the Green Guide.
-Terracing that is crumbling, has grass/weeds growing through it or has broken or loose concrete will not be accepted.
+Where terracing is provided, it must comply with the requirements of the Guide to Safety at Sports Grounds.
+All terracing must be in a sound condition.
+Terracing that is crumbling, has grass / weeds growing through it or has broken or loose concrete will not be accepted.